bokigolic/ToDo-tailwind/README.md

 # ToDo Application

 A modern, feature-rich, and visually appealing ToDo application that allows users to manage their tasks efficiently.
-Built using **React**, **TailwindCSS**, and **Framer Motion**, the application is fully responsive, supports offline usage as a PWA, and is hosted live at [example.com](https://example.com).
+Built using **React**, **TailwindCSS**, and **Framer Motion**, the application is fully responsive, supports offline usage as a PWA, and is hosted live at [ToDo app](https://secured.bojangolic.com/).

 ---